jingchengpang/jingchengpang.github.io/_pages/about.md

 Free free to contact/follow me if you are interested in my work.

 ## Recent News
+- 2025.03: Invited talk at HUAWEI Jiaxian Community (稼先社区).
+Topic: Exploration on Intelligent Agent System based on RL and LLMs [[slides](/files/slides/jiaxian_slides.pdf)].
 - 2025.01: [ReViWo](https://openreview.net/forum?id=vJwjWyt4Ed) for robotics manipulation under viewpoint disturbance, is accepted by ICLR 2025.
 - 2025.01: Invited talk at HUAWEI NAIE Group.
 Topic: RL-driven LLM Optimization and Recent Progress [[slides](/files/slides/RL_driven_LLM.pdf)].
-- 2024.12: InCLET is accepted by AAMAS 2025 as a full paper.
-We will give an oral presentation at Detriot!
+- 2024.12: InCLET is accepted by AAMAS 2025 as a full paper. ~~We will give an oral presentation at Detriot~~ (It's a pity that we can not get the visa)!
 - 2024.09: Our work, [KALM](https://openreview.net/forum?id=tb1MlJCY5g), is accepted by NeurIPS 2024!
 - 2024.07: I start my visiting to Prof. [Masashi Sugiyama](http://www.ms.k.u-tokyo.ac.jp/sugi/)'s team at [RIKEN-AIP](https://www.riken.jp/en/research/labs/aip/), Tokyo, Japan, doing RL research
 - 2024.01: [RLC](https://openreview.net/forum?id=38E4yUbrgr) for LLM self-improvement is accepted by ICLR 2024